Jeff Koons: Split-Rocker

 In 2000, Koons designed Split-Rocker, his second floral sculpture made of stainless steel, soil, geotextile fabric, and an internal irrigation system, which was first shown at the Palais des Papes in Avignon, France.
 Like Puppy, it is covered with around 27,000 live flowers, including petunias, begonias, impatiens, geraniums and marigolds.
-Weighing 150 tons and soaring over 37 feet high, Split-Rocker is composed of two halves: one based on a toy pony of one of Koons' sons, the other based on a toy dinosaur.
+Weighing 150 tons and soaring over 37 feet high, Split-Rocker is composed of two halves: one based on a toy pony belonging to one of Koons's sons, the other based on a toy dinosaur.
 Together, they form the head of a giant child's rocker.
-Koons produced just two editions of the sculpture.
+Koons produced two editions of the sculpture.
 As of 2014, he owns one of them; the other is displayed at Glenstone in Maryland.
 At Glenstone, Split-Rocker is in bloom from mid-May to mid-October, and requires daily caretaking during that period.
-In summer 2014 Split-Rocker was installed at Rockefeller Plaza in New York City for several months in coincidence with the opening of Koons' retrospective at the Whitney Museum of American Art.
+In summer 2014 Split-Rocker was installed at Rockefeller Plaza in New York City for several months in coincidence with the opening of Koons's retrospective at the Whitney Museum of American Art.

 Popeye and Hulk Elvis series

 Paintings and sculptures from the Popeye series, which Koons began in 2002, feature the cartoon figures of Popeye and Olive Oyl.
 One such item is a stainless steel reproduction of a mass-market PVC Popeye figurine.
 The artist will also make use of inflatable animals again, this time in combination with ladders, trashcans and fences.
 To create these sculptures, the toys get a layer of coating after finding the right shape.
 Then a hard copy is made and sent to the foundry to be cast in aluminium.
 Back in the studio the sculptures are painted in order to achieve the shiny look of the original inflatables.
 For these surrealist installations, Acrobat in particular, Koons got inspiration from the Chicago Imagist H.C.
 Westermann.
-The Popeye sculpture was purchased by billionaire Steve Wynn for $28 million and it is displayed outside the casino entrance at Wynn's Encore Boston Harbor hotel and casino property.Hulk Elvis is a work series by Jeff Koons created between 2004 and 2014.
+The Popeye sculpture was purchased by billionaire Steve Wynn for $28 million and it is displayed outside the casino entrance at Wynn's Encore Boston Harbor hotel and casino property.Hulk Elvis is a work series by Koons created between 2004 and 2014.
 The works range from precision-machined bronze sculptures—inspired by an inflatable of the popular comic book hero and extruded in three dimensions—to large-scale oil paintings.
 The work series' title combines the popular comic book hero Hulk with the pop icon Elvis.
 The triple image of the Hulk figure recalls Andy Warhol's silk-screen printing Triple Elvis (1963), regarding both the multiplication and the posture of the Hulk figure.

 According to the artist, the Hulk Elvis series with its strong, heroic image of the Hulk represents "a very high-testosterone body of work".
-Koons also perceives the series as "a bridge between East and West" since a parallel might be drawn between the comic book hero Hulk and Asian guardian Gods.
+Koons also perceives the series as "a bridge between East and West", since a parallel might be drawn between the comic book hero Hulk and Asian guardian Gods.